datacarpentry/spreadsheets-socialsci/_episodes/03-dates-as-data.md

 ---
 title: "Dates as data"
 teaching: 10
-exercises: 3
+exercises: 5
 questions:
 - "What are good approaches for handling dates in spreadsheets?"
 objectives:
-- "Describe how dates are stored and formatted in spreadsheets."
-- "Describe the advantages of alternative date formatting in spreadsheets."
-- "Demonstrate best practices for entering dates in spreadsheets."
+- "Recognise problematic or suspicious date formats."
+- "Use formulas to separate dates into their component values (e.g. Month, Day, Year)."
 keypoints:
+- "Use extreme caution when working with date data."
-- "Treating dates as multiple pieces of data rather than one makes them easier to handle."
+- "Splitting dates into their component values can make them easier to handle."
 ---

-Authors:**Christie Bahlai**, **Aleksandra Pawlik**<br>

-Dates in spreadsheets are stored in a single column.
+Dates in spreadsheets are often stored in a single column.
 While this seems the most natural way to record dates, it actually is not best practice.
 A spreadsheet application will display the dates in a seemingly correct way (to a human observer) but how it actually handles